OpenNebula/docs/source/open_cluster_deployment/firecracker_node/firecracker_node_installation.rst

 ==========================================

-This page shows you how to configure OpenNebula Firecracker Node from the binary packages.
+This page shows you how to configure the OpenNebula Firecracker Node from the binary packages.

 .. note:: Before reading this chapter, you should have at least installed your :ref:`Front-end node <frontend_installation>`.